chris-bratti/wireguard-init/README.md

 #### Connect to the VPN:

-The script can configure WireGuard to run automatically as a service.
-Otherwise, to start and stop wireguard, use:
+The script can configure WireGuard to run automatically as a service on both the server and the client if desired.
+However, to manually start and stop the WireGuard service, use:

 ```
 sudo wg-quick up wg0 #starts wireguard